-Armenian violinist Haik Kazazyan plays Aram Khachaturian’s Violin Concerto in D minor at Great Hall of the Moscow Conservatory, 6th of June 2008 (Aram Khachaturian 100th Anniversary Concert).
-Moscow State Symphony Orchestra conducted by Pavel Kogan, the son of the legendary violin virtuoso Leonid Kogan.
+Accompanied by the Moscow State Symphony Orchestra, the Armenian violinist Haik Kazazyan plays Aram Khachaturian’s Violin Concerto in D minor at Great Hall of the Moscow Conservatory, 6th of June 2008 (Aram Khachaturian 100th Anniversary Concert).
+Conductor: Pavel Kogan, the son of the legendary violin virtuoso Leonid Kogan.

 The concerto consists of three movements with the following tempo markings: